 Be it the monthly security update patches or a major Android version upgrade, the Google Pixel devices are among the first devices to receive them.
 Google makes Android so it makes sense that Google devices are the very first of devices to receive any kind of updates before any other devices.
 But Google’s devices, such as the Google Pixel devices, also run stock Android out of the box.
 Stock Android is great, and many people find it just perfect too.
 Yet, it gives you the most reasons to root these devices.
 The problem here is that this is a constant struggle between updates and root access.
-There’s also a safer, better way to install latest Google software update on rooted Google Pixel devices, without losing root.
+There’s also a safer, better way to install the latest Google software update on rooted Google Pixel devices, without losing root.

 - A rooted Google Pixel device running the original Android firmware from Google.